RutronikSystemSolutions/RDK2_SensorStation2/README.md

 # Sensor Station 2 Application

-This is a demonstration of the sensors MLX90640 [thermal camera], VCNL4035X01 [gesture control], NJR4234K [millimeter wave radar] and the smart display GEN4-ULCD-35P4CT-CLB.
-Everything is connected to the main controller - RDK2 board.
+This is a demonstration of the sensors MLX90640 [thermal camera], VCNL4035X01 [gesture control], and the smart display GEN4-ULCD-35P4CT-CLB.
+Everything is connected to the main controller - **RDK2** board.

 ## Requirements